Is it ever surprising to find, in some quiet suburban street, at least one seemingly ordinary citizen creating marvels of excellence?

 One particular field trip – a day on the Myall River north of Hawks Nest – resulted in noticeable degradation of the emulsion.
 Chum always developed within a week or so of filming, and would have kept the exposed film in proper storage until then.
 It was a very warm February day and the open vessel provided little relief from a hot sun.

-Sunday, 1st February, 1959 ~ A day on the Myall River in neighbour Gil Voysey's speedboat Quicksilver.
-Degradation of emulsion was found on most prints of the roll.
-[Quicksilver was used in the "Dutch East Indies" during the 1950s to transport airline pilots for the Dutch airline across Jakata bay.
-The 21ft stepped-hull teak vessel was powered by twin 40hp Evinrude]
+Sunday, 1st February, 1959 ~ A day on the Myall River in neighbour Gil Voysey's speedboat Quicksilver (degradation of emulsion was on most of this roll).
+Quicksilver was used in the "Dutch East Indies" during the 1950s to transport airline pilots for the Dutch airline across Jakata bay.
+The 21ft stepped-hull teak vessel was powered by twin 40hp Evinrude outboard engines.

 Chum died aged 85 in 2001 at Allendale, N.S.W.